Art-Sells/Arells/Build-Notes.md

 ## Arells v1 (Import/Custody Bitcoin)

 ## Test
+- HPMMASSTester:
+1. refactor USDC/CBBTC equivalents (might not need)
+2. handleCBBTCSupplication: change to createMASSWallets button
 - HPMarchitecture process for LPP v1
-1. Reads from userWallet (USDC)
-- HPMMASSTester:
-- - refactor USDC/CBBTC equivalents (might not need)
-- - handleCBBTCSupplication: change to createMASSWallets button
-2. If userAddress (USDC) !== 0, then createMASSWallet from signer.tsx
+1. If userAddress (USDC) !== 0, then createMASSWallet from signer.tsx
-3. Transfer anything from $0-$4k into (test with $1 maximum) total USDC from userAddress to massAddress (triggers new VatopGroup creation of which massAddress & massPrivateKey is attached (check import function (delete aBTC APIs from UserContext and folder APIs if necessary) in HPMarchitecture and update save/updateVatopGroups as well as)).
+2. create signer.tsx function that initiates (transfers) anything from $0-$4k (test with $1 maximum) total USDC from userAddress to massAddress (triggers new VatopGroup creation of which massAddress & massPrivateKey is attached (check import function (delete aBTC APIs from UserContext and folder APIs if necessary) in HPMarchitecture and update save/updateVatopGroups as well as)).
-4. VatopGroup
+3. VatopGroup
 - cVatop: number = 0
 - cpVatop: number = 0
 - cdVatop: number = 0